 Asia/Pacific Studies Experts at the U.S. Naval Academy

 Richard Ruth (Ph.D.
-Cornell University) is deputy director of Asia Forum and an Associate Professor in the History Department who specializes in the modern histories of Southeast Asia with a particular focus on Thailand.
+Cornell University) is Director of the Bilden Asia-Pacific Forum and an Associate Professor in the History Department who specializes in the modern histories of Southeast Asia with a particular focus on Thailand.

-Shinobu Anzai, Ph D in Education, American University, 2008.
-She is an Assistant Professor of Japanese, Languages and Cultures Department, United States Naval Academy.
+Shinobu Anzai, Ph.D. in Education, American University, 2008.
+She is an Associate Professor of Japanese, Languages and Cultures Department, United States Naval Academy.
 Her specializations are comparative education and intercultural communication.

 Hayden Bellenoit is an Associate Professor of South Asian history.
 He holds a doctoral degree from the Oxford University.
 His specialty is Indian social, religious and cultural history and the history and culture of Pakistan, Afghanistan, Nepal and the Indian Ocean.
 He is the author of "Missionary Education and Empire in Late Colonial India, 1860-1920" (London: Pickering & Chatto, 2007).